redteadeveloper/Music-FIle-Maker/README.md

 ## Features
 - Downloads mp3 file from YouTube
-- Adds track tags and album art automatically
+- Adds track tags including title, artist, album, album art, and lyrics automatically
 - Completely free, you don't need any paid api keys (only free ones)

 ## How to use